-In simple terms, auto burglary occurs when you enter a locked car with the intent to steal it, or the property inside, or commit a felony offense inside the vehicle.
+In simple terms, an auto burglary occurs when you enter a locked car with the intent to steal it or the property inside or commit a felony offense inside the vehicle.
 It should be noted if you are charged with auto burglary, you could also be charged with grand theft, petty theft, or a felony crime.

-An example of a PC 459 auto burglary case includes a situation when someone breaks a car window of a locked car to steal a handbag they saw laying in the passenger seat.
-It also includes a situation where somebody breaks into vehicle trunk to take the property inside.
-In order to be charged with PC 459 auto burglary, there has to be some type of evidence of forced entry.
+An example of a PC 459 auto burglary case includes a situation when someone breaks a car window of a locked car to steal a handbag they saw lying in the passenger seat.
+It also consists of somebody breaking into a vehicle trunk to take the property inside.
+To be charged with PC 459 auto burglary, there has to be some evidence of forced entry.

 Definition of PC 459 Auto Burglary